jimhigson/oboe.js-dissertation/main/main.md

 important forms but `$form.important input.mandatory` selects important forms with mandatory fields.

-The new CSS4 capturing technique will be adapted for Oboe's JSONPath.
-By duplicating a syntax which the majority of web developers should become familiar with over the next few years I hope that Oboe's learning curve can be made a little more gradual.
+The new CSS4 capturing technique will be adapted for this project's JSONPath implementation.
+By duplicating a syntax which the majority of web developers should become familiar with over the next few years I hope that the learning curve can be made more gradual.
 Taking on this feature, the selector `person.$address.town` would identify an address node with a town child, or `$people.{name, dob}` can be used to locate the same people array repeatedly whenever a new person is added to it.
 Javascript frameworks